Cornering Extended Starobinsky Inflation with CMB and SKA: SKA data

 with $\Omega_b = 0.0495$. $Y_P = 0.24672$~\cite{Planck:2018vyg} is the primordial helium fraction, and $x_\text{HI}(z)$ is the neutral hydrogen fraction discussed in detail in Sec.~\ref{subsec:xhi}.

 Going back to Eq.\eqref{21cmpow}, the so-called Alcock-Paczinsky effect, or the relative change in the power spectrum between true and the assumed true (i.e. fiducial) cosmology, is accounted for by

 where $H$ and $D$ are the Hubble parameter and angular diameter distance as a function of $z$.
+Quantities within the true cosmology are denoted with $\hat{}$ , e.g. $\hat{H}$.
 The Fourier-modes are characterised by wave number $k$ and orientation $\mu$ relative to the line of sight, where the relation in these quantities between the true cosmology and and assumed cosmological model is given by

 Next, $f_\text{res}(k,\mu,z)$ describes the finite resolution of the instruments, which suppresses the perturbations on small scales,

 where $\sigma_{\parallel}$ and $\sigma_{\bot}$ are the Gaussian errors of the coordinates parallel and perpendicular to the line of sight at redshift $z$.
 They are given by